Mental Health

 Para ler em português

-Now in eight countries, mental health ECHO program teams in Latin America tackle entrenched challenges: providers who have insufficient resources for diagnosing and treating mental health conditions; the general stigma surrounding mental health care; and the increasing mental health burden since the COVID-19 pandemic, especially in suicidality and adolescent psychology.
+Mental health ECHO program teams in this region tackle entrenched challenges: providers with insufficient resources for diagnosing and treating mental health conditions; a stigma surrounding mental health care; and an increasing mental health burden since the COVID-19 pandemic, especially in suicidality and adolescent psychology.

-For health providers in Latin America, the ECHO Model and network fill a gap to provide training and services that they, and their patients, are otherwise unable to access.
+For health providers in Latin America, the ECHO Model and network fill a gap to provide training and services that they and their patients are otherwise unable to access, especially in rural communities.

 “In Mexico [and many parts of Latin America], there is significant stigma around mental health.
 People feel more comfortable talking to a community health worker than a psychiatrist.
 ECHO programs make the difference that nothing else can,” says Mauricio Tohen, who supports the Project ECHO and SE-COMISCA behavioral health partnership as part of his role with the Department of Psychiatry at The University of New Mexico.

-Dr. Mauricio Tohen presents to doctors and health care professionals during an ECHO session for Servicios de Salud de Yucatán.
+Dr. Mauricio Tohen presents to doctors and health care professionals during an ECHO session for the health department of Yucatán.
+Credit: Not known

 “Many smaller towns and villages lack mental health teams.
 ECHO helps build capacity so that primary care providers can offer mental health services to the population, in tandem with support from city or urban providers,” says Dr. Sandra Romano, ECHO program coordinator, The University of the Republic in Uruguay, an institution that holds ECHO Superhub status.

 The ECHO Model works in Latin America because the learning topics can be localized to cultural contexts and the technology is simple.
-Today, ECHO partners have launched mental health programs in Argentina, Colombia, Ecuador, El Salvador, Guatemala, Mexico, Uruguay, and, most recently, Brazil.
+As of October 2025, ECHO partners have launched mental health telementoring programs in Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Peru, Puerto Rico, Trinidad and Tobago, Uruguay and Venezuela, as well as 13 other global hubs with programs in Latin America.

 “ECHO has shown us that we can connect as a community, even with geographic barriers, with simple devices,” says Juan Fernando García Cano, consultant for the Pan-American Health Organization in Colombia and university professor.
 “The heart of these [ECHO programs] is not in the technology, but in the people and in the processes.
 We do not always have the latest smartphone, the latest technology available, but we have the most powerful [human] connection.”

-View of Choco, Colombia from above, showing the ocean at left and a small, foggy city below a jungle.
+View of Choco, Colombia from above, showing the ocean at left and a small, foggy rural community sitting below a jungle.

-A coastal view of Chocó, a remote and jungle-dense region of Colombia with historically difficult access to medical care or infrastructure.
+A coastal view of the rural community of Chocó, a jungle-dense region of Colombia with historically difficult access to medical care or infrastructure.
+Credit: Adobe Stock, Harold

 “ECHO is an interdisciplinary multiplier.
 Everybody comes together through the ECHO Model,” says Dr. Ana Maria Martorella from Rehue, a non-governmental organization promoting adolescent health in Argentina using the ECHO Model.